plblum/jivs/docs/Jivs_API.md

 // or
 vm.vh.any("LastName").setValue("MyValue", {reset: true});
 ```
-When initializing the ValidationManager, you supply a ValueHostConfig for each ValueHost.
+When initializing the ValueHostsManager, you supply a ValueHostConfig for each ValueHost.
 That type includes an *initialValue* property where you can send in the same value.
 ```ts
 builder.field('LastName', LookupKey.String, { initialValue: 'MyValue' } );
 ```